 If the date of the last update of the PowerPoint/Word document is more recent than the last update from the Excel workbook, this warning will appear.
 This is to prevent people from accidentally overwriting new data with old data.

-UpSlide displays a warning that you can bypass by checking the "Ignore outdated data warnings" option.
+This warning can be bypassed by checking the "Ignore outdated data warnings" option.

 If several versions of the source file are open when you click update, UpSlide won't be able to decide which one to use and will display this warning.
 Double click it to start the "Link Information" window (see picture below) where you can navigate between available sources.
 To visualize where the source is located in Excel, simply double click on the sheet name.